CChampness/CNC-Portfolio/README.md

 ## Motivation
-If you are a client looking to engage expertise with building and maintaining single-page applications, then of course you will want to view my work samples so that you can assess whether I might be a good candidate to meet your requirements.
+If you are a client looking to engage expertise with building and maintaining single-page applications, then of course I hope you will enjoy viewing my work samples so that you can assess whether I might be a good candidate to meet your requirements.

 ## Features of this portfolio application